amaninoblesse/Reduce-the-noise-of-news-search/README.md

  We retrieved 100 articles through general news API that we cleaned and prepared for our model.You can find the dataset in this file (csv format).

- - **Technology Stack**: Describe technologies and programming languages used. tgcloud.io : the plateform we used to build the graph and train the model newsapi.org : this is where we took the data python : we used it to treat the excel file gsql-language : the graph sql for queries in tigerGraph to get information from our data gsql-graph-algorithms : AI graph we used according to the model we used for our project
+ - **Technology Stack**:
+ 1. tgcloud.io : the plateform we used to build the graph and train the model
+ 2. newsapi.org : this is where we took the data
+ 3. python : we used it to treat the excel file
+ 4. gsql-language : the graph sql for queries in tigerGraph to get information from our data
+ 5. gsql-graph-algorithms : AI graph we used according to the model we used for our project

  - **Visuals**: Feel free to include other images or videos to better demonstrate your work.
  - Link websites or applications if needed to demonstrate your work.